psztorc/Truthcoin/docs/README.md

 	2. Better is a 'fail-SAFE' (more like mining an empty block)
 		1. Nonce + Vetos have no signature.
 	2. Explain that it will probably never be used (and this is a good thing).
-2. Fee1 can be set by >Phi Branch vote.
+2. Fee1 set algorithmically (details to follow).
+4. Add 'Sequence Numbers' for Decisions (for far off Decisions)
 3. Explain that it is extremely easy to have Markets not just reference Decisions, but also LOG, LN, ()^2, ()^3, etc of Decisions.
+This includes NotSequenced() of Decision.
+These might be called 'Gratis Decisions'.
 4. Update the Vote-Outcome plot using the new PlotJ().
 5. Add the 'teacher story' as an appendix item.
 6. Typo on page 4: "continute".